zferfer/ferfer-fs-novice/README.md

 # ferfer-fs-novice
-Archive created to learn something about git

-added a new branch, this is branch1
+now this is branch 2